dh256git/project27/src/about/index.md

 </p>
 <ul>
 <li>Team: {{ site.brand }} is developed by the product owner.
 Contributions are made by trusted friends and family.</li>
-<li>R&D: Learning basic web development skills, and developing v0.1.</li>
+<li>Research and Development (R&D): Learning basic web development skills, and developing v0.1.</li>
-<li>PM&BD: Learning basic project management and business development skills, and setting a workflow up.</li>
+<li>Project management (PM) & business development (BD) : Learning basic project management and business development skills, and setting a workflow up.</li>
 <li>R&D: Documenting the challenges and solutions occurred during the experimentation with methods of creating accessible content for  technical documents.</li>
 <li>Content: Expanding original content with reviewed written notes and posts, external links, and external multimedia.</li>
 </ul>